weikanggong/BWAS/README.md

  3. Generate a design matrix as a *.txt file.
 The number of rows equal to the number of subjects in the analysis, the order is the same as the images' order when typing 'dir('*.nii.gz')' in Matlab.
 The first column of the design matrix is the phenotype of interest (e.g. disease status (0-1 variable), IQ (continuous variable)), and other columns are the covariates (e.g. age, gender, motion).

  4. Generate a brain mask as a *.nii or *.nii.gz file.
+The mask is with the same size as your fMRI data.
 Non-zeros elements in this mask indicates the voxels one wants to analyse.

- **Then you can simply use the function
+ **Then you can simply use the function**
  ```
  BWAS_main(result_dir,image_dir,design_dir,mask_dir,CDT,FWER_p)
  ```